sjsu-library/unionist/_items/unionist--text-0405.md

 articleType:
 volume:
 issue:
-transcription: "A new paper called “The Unionist” has commenced at Brooklyn.
+transcription: 'A new paper called “The Unionist” has commenced at Brooklyn.
 Con. by Charles C. Burleigh, Esq., a gentleman of learning and talents.
 It is “pledged to no party” but promises to advocate “temperance, virtue, and sound morality.”
   We are pleased to add, for the credit of Windham County, (in which, by the bye,